dzhavat/dzhavat.github.io/_posts/posts/2020-11-12-easy-way-to-debug-a-webview-in-a-vscode-extension.md

 3. Press `Ctrl + Shift + P` (Win/Linux), `Cmd + Shift + P` (Mac) to open the command panel
 4. Search for the `Open Webview Developer Tools` command

 **Update**: As of VS Code v1.56 (April 2021 release), it is also possible to debug/inspect webviews using the standard DevTools (i.e. by running the `Developer: Toggle Developer Tools` command).
-Read more in the [changelog](https://code.visualstudio.com/updates/v1_56#_easier-inspecting-of-webviews).
+Read more in the [release notes](https://code.visualstudio.com/updates/v1_56#_easier-inspecting-of-webviews).

 That’s all!
 Once you do that, you’ll get an instance of DevTools in a separate window.
 You can use it to select HTML elements, tweak CSS styles or put breakpoints in JavaScript, much like the way you are used to debug a normal webpage.